A stochastic volatility model for the valuation of temperature derivatives: Temperature models

 The different parameters of the Ornstein-Uhlenbeck process can be determined by Conditional Least Squares Estimation (CLSE) developed by Klimko {and} Nelson \cite{klimko1978conditional}, which boils down to minimise

-Since we have daily data, we mostly use $\Delta=1$ through the paper, unless specified.
-Note that CLS estimators have been studied by Overbeck {and} Ryden \cite{overbeck1997estimation} for the CIR process, Li {and} Ma \cite{LiMa} for the stable CIR process, and Bolyog {and} Pap \cite{bolyog2019conditional} for Heston-like models.
+Since we have daily data, we mostly use $\Delta=1$ through the paper, unless specified. {The quantity

+is called the residual of the regression at time~$i\Delta$.
+Note that the same formula for the residual holds true for Model~\eqref{stoch}.} {We can equally note that the autoregressive factor $e^{-\kappa \Delta}$ derives from the integration of the Ornstein-Uhlenbeck dynamics which is explicit in Equation~\eqref{integral} in Appendix~\ref{appendix:T}. }{The} CLS estimators have been studied by Overbeck {and} Ryden \cite{overbeck1997estimation} for the CIR process, Li {and} Ma \cite{LiMa} for the stable CIR process, and Bolyog {and} Pap \cite{bolyog2019conditional} for Heston-like models.
 This approach has been used to estimate the parameters of Model~\eqref{stoch}, See Section~\ref{section:Parameter estimation}.

 Similarly, $\sigma$ represents the deterministic volatility function.
 For flexibility and periodicity reasons, it can also be modeled thanks to a Fourier decomposition: